Keod0/Keod0/README.md

 <p align="left">My name is Rafael and I'm a cybertech amateur and coder from Portugal😊.</p>
-<p align="left">Currently studying Data Analysis and in future Data Science and Artificial Intelligence.</p>
+<p align="left">Currently studying Data Analysis and in future Data Science and Artificial Intelligence on IPG.</p>
 <p align="left">(upgrading my profile...)</p>

 ###